pyrrhicPachyderm/amsi-dilemma-tournament/README.md

 - An `owner` variable, giving your name, so we know who won.
 - A `play` function, containing your algorithm.

+Your strategy file may also contain anything else you wish: other variables, helper functions, imports, etc.
+In particular, you may wish to `import random` to implement a mixed strategy.

 #### The `play` Function

 The `play` function is the heart of your strategy file.